KyleLazera/ADXL345_FreeRTOS_Processer/README.md

 ## Filter Design

-The FIR filter was designed using MATLAB's filterDesigner application part of the DSP toolbox.
-I implemented a Hanning Window with a cut-off frequency of 5Hz.
-I felt the Hanning window best suited my needs for this project as a sharper transition zone would be more important than greater side-lobe attenuation.
-Overall, the output of the accelerometer duid not need to be a perfectly smooth curve, in fact, I wanted to keep the accuracy and sharpness of the raw data, the filter was just supposed to remove any high frequnecy spikes in the data.
+The FIR filter was designed using MATLAB's filterDesigner application, a part of the DSP Toolbox.
+I opted for a low-pass filter using a Hanning Window with a cut-off frequency of 5Hz, as it best suited the requirements of this project.
+For this application, a sharper transition zone was more critical than greater side-lobe attenuation.

-To ensure this filter would also serve its purpose I did pass raw data through this filter in MATLAB which produced the following output.
+The objective of the filter was to remove high-frequency spikes in the accelerometer data while preserving the accuracy and sharpness of the raw data.
+Therefore, the foutput was not intended to be a smooth curve.
+To validate the effectiveness of the filter, raw data was passed through the filter in MATLAB.
+The resulting output clearly demonstrated the removal of high-frequency noise spikes while retaining the desired sharpness of the accelerometer data.

 ![Screenshot 2024-05-01 075446](https://github.com/KyleLazera/Real_Time_Processor/assets/122123322/b43bbab5-2a46-4d7a-aade-8558658a1a4a)